brendan-duncan/unity_webar_demo/README.md

 ## Details / Missing Features

+* This project uses **private APIs**, and there are no guarantees of it working in any particular version of Unity.

 * No integration with Unity XR frameworks.

 * In XR mode, touch inputs are not recieved by Unity.

-* Only the very minimal amount of WebXR has been implemented.
+* Only a minimal amount of WebXR has been implemented.

 * Using Skybox as the Camera Background will draw on top of the camera video.
-Use Solid Color Background, where the alpha of the Background Color controls the blend with the camera video.
+Use Solid Color Background with a transparent alpha (0).
+The alpha of the Background Color will blend the background with the AR camera video.

-* Linear Color Space currently doesn't work for rendering with the camera video.